10 Aerospace Companies in Delhi to Know

 Skye Air operates a drone delivery service.
 Its technology is designed for delivering urgent medical and ambulance supplies, postal and e-commerce packages and food products.
 Users place their orders through one of Skye Air’s partners and then a drone capable of carrying as much as 50 kilograms picks up the delivery and drops it off at the specified location.

-The unmanned aerial vehicle specialist Drone Destination provides end-to-end drone services, including hardware, software, maintenance and repair, as well as training and upskilling programs for operators.
-Drone Destination’s fleets are in use in surveillance, agricultural, surveying and inspection applications.
+The unmanned aerial vehicle specialist Drone Destination provides its customers with end-to-end drone solutions, including hardware, software, maintenance and repair offerings, as well as training and upskilling programs for operators.
+Drone Destination’s fleets have uses across surveillance, agricultural, surveying and inspection applications.